MacBook 2010 von OS X Mountain Lion auf macOS High Sierra aktualisieren

 Willkommen in der Apple Support Community

 Ein Forum, in dem Apple-Kunden sich gegenseitig mit ihren Produkten helfen.
-Melde dich mit deiner Apple-ID an, um Mitglied zu werden.
+Melde dich mit deinem Apple Account an, um Mitglied zu werden.